 Try to keep your blog post title under 60 characters.

 At least, try to express your message clearly within this character limit.
 Because Google will cut out the rest beyond the character limit.

 6. Make your post title actionable

 When we read any noble or fiction, we don’t expect anything to do after reading that.

 For example, see this post title.
-I use the word “actionable” to make the title more actionable.
+I use the word “Actionable” to make the title more catchy.

 7. Use proper suffix in your blog post titles

 To use proper suffixes in your blog post titles, you need to know, why people will read your post.